-Mathematics from the introduction of numbers, four arithmetic operations, and form drawing, through increasing complexity and application of skills in measurement, fractions, and decimals, number patterns, and freehand geometric drawing.
+Mathematics.
+From the introduction of numbers, all four arithmetic operations and form drawing through increasing complexity and application of skills in measurement, fractions, decimals, number patterns, and freehand geometric drawings.

-History from home surroundings to local history, California history, and history of ancient cultures through Alexander the Great.
+History.
+From home surroundings to local history, California and American history, and many ancient cultures through Alexander the Great.

-Geography from nature stories to local geography, California geography, and geography of North America.
+Geography.
+From nature stories in the garden to local geography, California geography and that of North America.

 Natural Science.
 From experiences in the natural world to gardening, farming, shelter building and the study of animals and plants.